QuantEcon/lecture-source-py/source/rst/arellano.rst

 Overview
 ============

-This lecture computes versions of  Arellano's  :cite:`arellano2008default` model of sovereign default
+This lecture computes versions of  Arellano's  :cite:`arellano2008default` model of sovereign default.

-The model describes interactions among default risk, output,  and  an equilibrium interest rate  that includes a premium for endogenous default risk
+The model describes interactions among default risk, output,  and  an equilibrium interest rate  that includes a premium for endogenous default risk.

-The decision maker is a government of a small open economy that borrows from risk-neutral foreign creditors
+The decision maker is a government of a small open economy that borrows from risk-neutral foreign creditors.

-The foreign lenders must be compensated for default risk
+The foreign lenders must be compensated for default risk.

-The government borrows and lends abroad in order to  smooth the consumption of its citizens
+The government borrows and lends abroad in order to  smooth the consumption of its citizens.

-The government repays its debt only if it wants to, but declining to pay has adverse consequences
+The government repays its debt only if it wants to, but declining to pay has adverse consequences.

-The interest rate on government debt adjusts in response to the state-dependent default probability chosen by government
+The interest rate on government debt adjusts in response to the state-dependent default probability chosen by government.

 The model yields outcomes that help interpret sovereign default experiences, including